Zeusius1407/GalleryStyler/README.md

 # How to run the model

-Download the images, styles and outputs repository along with both the python scripts.\
+Download the images and styles directories along with both the python scripts.\
+Make sure all the required python libraries are installed.\
 Run the transfer.py file by using this command in the terminal
 ```
 python transfer.py